-Naylor's research focuses on the area of consumer behavior, including consumer intuitions, consumer responses to ethical products, food and health decision making, and consumer disposal practices.
+Reczek's research focuses on the area of consumer behavior, including consumer intuitions, consumer responses to ethical products, food and health decision making, and consumer disposal practices.
 She is exploring perceptions of taste based on a products’ nutritional content as well as the consumer expectations of the effectiveness of “green” products.
-Naylor's research on inference making and other topics has appeared in top marketing journals including the Journal of Marketing Research, the Journal of Marketing, and the Journal of Consumer Psychology.
+Reczek's research on inference making and other topics has appeared in top marketing journals including the Journal of Marketing Research, the Journal of Marketing, and the Journal of Consumer Psychology.

-Getting to know Professor Naylor
+Getting to know Professor Reczek